 Instead, an adaptive billing platform allows products to behave as their own entity that can be priced uniquely according to the plan they’re attached to.

-Examine your products and plans and find a billing solution that accommodates their current and possible future configurations.
+Examine your products and plans and find a billing and payments solution that accommodates their current and possible future configurations.

 2. Automation of special pricing events and dunning management.

 Many subscription businesses have a need for prorating and applying discounts and promotions to their billing.
 But handled manually, special pricing events like these can be both tedious and complicated.